 Edit properties in Right Side panel:

 Alternatively, you can double click the graphics or right-click the item and choose Edit to open a larger modal form.

 Basic type settings can be specified in the section Details.

 In section Columns, you can add new table columns.
-Specify new column name, datatype, enum, domain or JSON and click Add.
+Specify new column name, datatype, enum, domain and click Add.

 - PK indicates primary key.